-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you’re considering a new, successful career, check out a career in heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

-A career that's increasingly in demand is an HVAC technician.
+You can join this rewarding industry by becoming an HVAC technician.
 Learn more about their skill set, how to become one and about how much you can expect to make.

 Is There a Shortage of HVAC Technicians?